Know the difference: Mortgage Brokers and Mortgage Bankers

 What is a Mortgage Broker?

-During the mortgage loan process, an individual or group who is an independent agent for both mortgage loan borrower and lender is a mortgage broker.
-A mortgage broker coordinates things for you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even a private investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
-Which lender offers the loans that fits your needs?
-A mortgage broker will help you find the right one.
-Your broker will present your mortgage application to a handful of lenders, and works with the chosen lender until closing.
-At closing, the broker's commission is paid by the borrower.
+During the mortgage loan process, an individual or group who is an independent agent for both mortgage loan applicant and lender is a mortgage broker.
+A mortgage broker coordinates things for you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
+Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even an individual, private investor.
+A mortgage broker will analyze your financial situation to determine which lender is the best fit for you.
+Your broker will offer your mortgage application to various lenders, and works with the chosen lender until the loan closes.
+If the loan closes, the broker's commission is given by the borrower.